louy/css-rtl-compiler/README.md

 ```

 The output CSS will work as long as:
-- All CSS for a given page is processed through this tool
+- All CSS for a given page is processed through this tool.
 - The page (or root element in a shadow DOM) where the CSS is used has `dir` attribute set.
   - Note: `:dir` css pseduo-class [doesn't have wide-enough support](https://caniuse.com/css-dir-pseudo) to be used, so we opted for `[dir]` instead.
+- There's only one direction per DOM tree.
+Produced CSS does not support documents with mixed directions.